 Texas Instruments has recently come up with two 5W receivers (bq51020 and bq51021) focussed around the Qi 1.1 standard.
 They offer a programmable yield voltage of about 8V, reducing the power loss and the rise in temperature by 35% compared to other charging solutions.
-The I²C interface in bq51201 enables designers to implement the pad detection feature, an easy way to align receiver with the charger and the foreign object detection to allow faster and efficient charging of all the Qi-compliant gadgets.
+The I²C interface in bq51201 enables designers to implement the pad detection feature, an easy way to align the receiver with the charger, and foreign object detection to allow faster and more efficient charging of all Qi-compliant gadgets.

 PowerbyProxi brings a fully integrated receiver circuit that fits easily into a smartphone to charge its battery wirelessly.
 You can place at least three devices on its pad for simultaneous charging.
 It charges a device at the speed of a wired charger without overheating its components.

 Charging has moved on from what has hitherto been a utility to one that comes with an aura of comfort.
 Though the modules integrated in furniture are based on Qi technology they can also charge the devices that are not based on Qi technology.
 To accomplish this they use an adaptor with the module.
 C+P Furniture Systems is working to bring the whole new Cegano smart table and Prefino locker system with the wireless charging facility for smartphones.